btravis02/container-cpe/README.md

 - JAR file for building bootstrap properties (1 of 2) ([BootstrapConfig.jar](https://github.com/ibm-ecm/container-cpe/blob/master/examples/BootstrapConfig.jar))
 - JAR file for building bootstrap properties (2 of 2) ([BootstrapConfigProps.jar](https://github.com/ibm-ecm/container-cpe/blob/master/examples/BootstrapConfigProps.jar))

+Note that you can rename the above Liberty configuration XML files to something else or leave as it is.

 #### 2.2 Create the LDAP configuration.
 - Modify the ldapAD.xml file to reflect your LDAP configuration.
 The example configuration is for Microsoft Active Directory.
 At minimum, update the following values:
   - host: LDAP host